eishm721/TweetLy/README.md

 This API has two modes, analyze and compare.
 Analyze reports a users tweeting patterns and other fun statistics.
 Compare takes in a sample of text and a list of 2 or more users and predicts which user is most likely to say that tweet based on a probabilistic model, along with a similarity index.
 All input handled through command line.
 Requires Twitter developer account with access keys.

 Framework is developed in Python using Tweepy API and twitter developer account.
 Initial steps were designing a scraping algorithm to process user tweets via Tweepy.
 Next steps were designing a probablistic modeling algorithm (NumPy/SciPy) using a Bayesian model and a multinomial random variable distribution to use a "Bag of Words" model.
+Simulations were run w/ 100,000 user tweets to test the accuracy of the model in many different categories.

 Features:
 - 2 modes of analyzing scraped data